Can Competition Outperform Collaboration? The Role of Misbehaving Agents: conclusion and future work

 where $\kappa$ does not depend on $q_{m}$.
 Also, $P$ is increasing with $q_{m}$ and thus $[\Wreg P_1\Wreg^\top]_{ii}$ also is.
 Hence, for any $\lam<1$, there exists $q_{m}\ge0$ such that~\eqref{eq:cons-error-regular-derivative-Q} is negative, which is given by the following inequality:

 The claim follows by combining~\eqref{eq:cons-error-regular-derivative-Q-negative} with~\cref{prop:opt-lam-vs-noise}. } \end{description}

 \begin{IEEEbiography}[{ }]{Luca Ballotta} received the Master's degree in Automation Engineering and the Ph.D. degree in Information Engineering from the University of Padova, Italy, in 2019 and 2023, respectively.
+He is currently a research fellow at the University of Padova, Department of Information Engineering.
 He was Visiting Student at the Massachusetts Institute of Technology in 2020 and 2022.
 He was awarded with the Young Author Prize at the 2020 IFAC World Congress.
-His research interests include multi-agent systems and networked control systems under resource constraints, resilient distributed optimization, and learning-based safe control. \end{IEEEbiography}
+His research interests include multi-agent systems and networked control systems under resource constraints, resilient distributed optimization, and learning-based safe control.